andrewelemoso/Family-tree-app/CHECKLIST.md

 - Explore relationships and connections
 - Mobile-friendly (works on your phone!)

-Thanks to Elemoso Abee for compiling all this information!
+Thanks to Elemoso Abeeb for compiling all this information!

 Enjoy exploring your family tree! 🌳"
 ```